AzitRus, 200 mg 4.2g 3 pcs.

 Adults

-Clinically significant abnormalities (without regard to drug association) reported during clinical trials with an incidence greater than 1% have been reported: Decreased Hb, hematocrit, lymphocytes, neutrophils and blood glucose, increased serum CPK, potassium, ALT, GGT, AST, bilirubin, creatinine, blood glucose, platelet count, lymphocytes, neutrophils and eosinophils; with a frequency less than 1%: Leukopenia, neutropenia, decreased sodium, potassium, platelet count, increased monocyte count, basophils, bicarbonate, serum ALP, bilirubin, LDH, and phosphate.
+Clinically significant abnormalities (irrespective of drug-related) were reported during clinical trials with a frequency of more than 1%: decrease in Hb, hematocrit, lymphocytes, neutrophils and blood glucose, increase in serum CPK, potassium, ALT, GGT, AST, bilirubin, creatinine, blood glucose, platelet count, lymphocytes, neutrophils and eosinophils; with a frequency of less than 1%: leukopenia, neutropenia, decrease in sodium, potassium, platelet count, increase in the number of monocytes, basophils, bicarbonate, serum alkaline phosphate, bilirubin, LDH and phosphates.
 Most patients with elevated serum creatinine also had abnormal baseline values.

-In multiple-dose clinical trials involving more than 5,000 patients, 4 patients discontinued azithromycin therapy because of treatment-related liver enzyme abnormalities and 1 because of impaired renal function.
+In multiple-dose clinical trials involving more than 5000 patients, 4 patients discontinued azithromycin therapy due to treatment-related liver enzyme abnormalities and 1 due to renal dysfunction.

 Pediatric patients

-One-, three-, and five-day regimens.
-Laboratory data collected in comparative clinical trials using two 3-day regimens (30 or 60 mg/kg in divided doses for 3 days) or two 5-day regimens (30 or 60 mg/kg) in divided doses for 5 days) were similar in all azithromycin regimens, with the most clinically significant laboratory abnormalities occurring at a rate of 1-5%.
+One-, three- and five-day regimens.
+Laboratory data collected during comparative clinical trials using two 3-day regimens (30 or 60 mg/kg in divided doses for 3 days) or two 5-day regimens (30 or 60 mg/kg) in divided doses for 5 days) were similar for all azithromycin dosing regimens, with the most clinically significant laboratory abnormalities occurring in frequency 1–5%.

 Laboratory data for patients receiving 30 mg/kg as a single dose were collected in a single-center study.
-In this trial, absolute neutrophil counts between 500-1500 cells/mm3 were observed in 10 of 64 patients receiving 30 mg/kg once, in 9 of 62 patients receiving 30 mg/kg for 3 days, and in 8 of 63 patients in the comparison group.
-No patient had an absolute neutrophil count < 500 cells/mm3.
+In this trial, absolute neutrophil counts between 500 and 1500 cells/mm3 were observed in 10 of 64 patients receiving 30 mg/kg as a single dose, 9 of 62 patients receiving 30 mg/kg for 3 days, and 8 of 63 control patients.
+No patient had an absolute neutrophil count <500 cells/mm3.

-In multiple-dose clinical trials involving approximately 4,700 pediatric patients, not one patient had therapy discontinued because of treatment-related laboratory abnormalities.
+In a multiple-dose clinical trial involving approximately 4,700 pediatric patients, no patients had therapy discontinued due to treatment-related laboratory abnormalities.

 Overdose